mochoabuilds/-cognition-/README.md

 + Winter 2018 — Spring 2020
     + Conceptualizing, Literature Review & Ethnographic Research
 + Summer 2020
-    + Proof-of-Concept :  People/Footfall Counter (customers per square feet of square space)
+    + Proof-of-Concept :  People/Footfall Counter that tracks the number of people entering/exiting a building on a Raspberry Pi
     + Alpha :  Tracking Gestures and Classifying Items in Neighborhood Markets
 + Fall 2020
     + Beta :  Guests walk into market, pick up items, walk out with items and upon exit a bill is calculated and sent via SMS that asks guests to pay thru their own mobile payment system.